official-stockfish/nnue-pytorch/docs/nnue.md

 ### "SFNNv7" architecture

-Same as "SFNNv6" with L1 size increased from 1536 to 2048.
+Same as "SFNNv5" with L1 size increased to 2048.

 2023-07-01 - 2023-09-22